miekg/pgo/README.md

 ## Integrating with GitLab Environments

-If you want to use PGO with GitLab you needs to setup [environments](https://docs.gitlab.com/ee/ci/environments/) that allow you to deploy to "production", here is an example `.gitlab-ci.yml` that does this:
+If you want to use pgo with GitLab you needs to setup [environments](https://docs.gitlab.com/ee/ci/environments/) that allow you to deploy to "production", here is an example `.gitlab-ci.yml` that does this: